-Veteran pitching, young hitting prove to be a powerful combination for the Cubs
+Veteran pitching, young hitting prove to be a powerful combination for Cubs

 MIAMI -- Before Thursday's game against the Miami Marlins, Chicago Cubs manager Joe Maddon admitted it would be a mistake to "anticipate scoring a ton of runs" without some main pieces from his championship team of a year ago.
-Ben Zobrist (wrist), Jason Heyward (hand) and Kyle Schwarber (minors) aren't contributing for various reasons meaning the onus was on a group of very young and inexperienced hitters.
+Ben Zobrist (wrist), Jason Heyward (hand) and Kyle Schwarber (minors) aren't contributing for various reasons, meaning the onus was on a group of very young and inexperienced hitters.

-"It's a bad assumption on my part [to think high scoring] so you probably have to take more chances defensively," Maddon said of a potential low-scoring game.
+"It's a bad assumption on my part [to think high scoring], so you probably have to take more chances defensively," Maddon said of a potential low-scoring game.

-Maddon also stressed the need to lean on his veteran pitching staff -- and that's what he focused on after an 11-1 blowout win over the Miami Marlins as Jake Arrieta was magnificent over seven innings.
+Maddon also stressed the need to lean on his veteran pitching staff -- and that's what he focused on after an 11-1 blowout win over the Marlins as Jake Arrieta was magnificent over seven innings.
 As for that unexpected run scoring?
 Youth was served as eight hitters from ages 22 through 27 broke out their lumber.

-"We really had good at-bats," Maddon stated.
+"We really had good at-bats," Maddon said.
 "Addison [Russell] looks really comfortable.
 [Willson] Contreras, Russell, [Ian] Happ have kind of been ascending as of late."

-The latter two players produced four hit games as the Cubs had 16 hits overall -- with none coming from Heyward, Zobrist or Schwarber, of course.
-The craziness of the Cubs 2017 season keeps finding its twists and turns, the latest of which involves World Series hero Schwarber being sent to the minors.
+The latter two players produced four-hit games as the Cubs had 16 hits overall -- with none coming from Heyward, Zobrist or Schwarber, of course.
+The craziness of the Cubs' 2017 season keeps finding its twists and turns, the latest of which involves World Series hero Schwarber being sent to the minors.
 Injuries are starting to pile up, as well, and the Cubs just began the toughest road trip of the season.
-Yet they are still squarely in the playoff race in the NL Central.
+Yet they are still squarely in the playoff race in the National League Central.

 It's a lot like 2015 when Maddon took a young team to the brink of the Fall Classic when no one expected it.
 At this moment he's dealing with just as much youth -- and inexperience -- but with much higher expectations.
 Happ is an example of a player maturing in front of our eyes.
 Four hits and his first career stolen base is a pretty good night, and though his batting average (.246) is rising, that's not his focus.